Sasanian Empire: Christianity

-Other religions
+Buddhism and Judaism

 Some of the recent excavations have discovered the Buddhist, Hindu and Jewish religious sites in the empire.
-Buddhism and Hinduism were competitors of Zoroastrianism in Bactria and Margiana, in the far easternmost territories.
+Buddhism rivalled Zoroastrian influence in Bactria and Margiana, in the far easternmost territories.
 A very large Jewish community flourished under Sasanian rule, with thriving centers at Isfahan, Babylon and Khorasan, and with its own semiautonomous Exilarchate leadership based in Mesopotamia.
 Jewish communities suffered only occasional persecution.
 They enjoyed a relative freedom of religion, and were granted privileges denied to other religious minorities.
 Shapur I (Shabur Malka in Aramaic) was a particular friend to the Jews.
 His friendship with Shmuel produced many advantages for the Jewish community.
-He even offered the Jews in the Sasanian empire a fine white Nisaean horse, just in case the Messiah, who was thought to ride a donkey or a mule, would come.
-Shapur II, whose mother was Jewish, had a similar friendship with a Babylonian rabbi named Rabbah.
-Raba's friendship with Shapur II enabled him to secure a relaxation of the oppressive laws enacted against the Jews in the Persian Empire.
-Moreover, in the eastern portion of the empire, various Buddhist places of worship, notably in Bamiyan, were active as Buddhism gradually became more popular in that region.

 Language

 Official languages

 During the early Sasanian period, Middle Persian along with Koine Greek and Parthian appeared in the inscriptions of the early Sasanian kings.
 However, by the time Narseh (r.
 293–302) was ruling, Greek was no longer in use, perhaps due to the disappearance of Greek or the efforts of the anti-Hellenic Zoroastrian clergy to remove it once and for all.
 This was probably also because Greek was commonplace among the Romans/Byzantines, the rivals of the Sasanians.
 Parthian soon disappeared as an administrative language too, but was continued to be spoken and written in the eastern part of the Sasanian Empire, the homeland of the Parthians.
 Furthermore, many of the Parthian aristocrats who had entered into Sasanian service after the fall of the Parthian Empire still spoke Parthian, such as the seven Parthian clans, who possessed much power within the empire.
-Sometimes one of the members of the clans would even protest against Sasanian rule.
 The Sasanian Empire appears to have stopped using the Parthian language in their official inscriptions during the reign of Narseh.

-Aramaic, like in the Achaemenid Empire, yet in the stage of Middle Aramaic, was widely used in the Sasanian Empire, and provided scripts for Middle Persian and other languages.
+Aramaic, like in the Achaemenid Empire, was widely used in the Sasanian Empire (from Antioch to Mesopotamia), although Imperial Aramaic began to be replaced by Middle Persian as the administrative language.